 3.9.4.
-Setting the Time Each Day when the 8010-SIE-GPS II will Synchronize to the GPS time.
+Setting the Daily Time that the 8010-SIE-GPS II Synchronizes to the GPS Time

 The 8010-SIE-GPS II can also be set to resynchronize once per day at a user specified time, so that the optimal time accuracy is continuously maintained, at the same time minimizing the potential for code disturbances during resynchronization.